Moving Pictures (Rush album): Artwork

-Release and reception
+Release

 Moving Pictures was played in its entirety during Lee's visit to Rick Ringer's radio show on CHUM-FM in Toronto, on February 11, 1981.
 The album was released on the following day.

 Reception and legacy

 Kerrang! magazine listed the album at among the "100 Greatest Heavy Metal Albums of All Time".
-Rolling Stone has listed Moving Pictures at on the 2012 readers poll 'Your Favorite Prog Rock Albums of All Time', at on the 2015 list '50 Greatest Prog Rock Albums of All Time' (behind Pink Floyd's The Dark Side of the Moon at #1 and King Crimson's In the Court of the Crimson King at #2), and at on the 2020 edition of its 500 Greatest Albums of All Time.
+Rolling Stone has listed Moving Pictures at on the 2012 readers poll 'Your Favorite Prog Rock Albums of All Time', at on the 2015 list '50 Greatest Prog Rock Albums of All Time' (behind Pink Floyd's The Dark Side of the Moon at number one and King Crimson's In the Court of the Crimson King at number two), and at on the 2020 edition of its 500 Greatest Albums of All Time.
 In 2014, readers of the Rhythm voted Moving Pictures the greatest drumming album in the history of progressive rock.
 Moving Pictures and 2112 (1976) are the two Rush albums listed in 1001 Albums You Must Hear Before You Die.
 In 2024, Loudwire staff elected it as the best hard rock album of 1981.

 Moving Pictures was played live in its entirety for the first time to open the second set during each show of Rush's 2010–11 Time Machine Tour.

 In a knockout-style Facebook poll conducted in 2021, the album was voted the best album of the 1980s, narrowly beating out Depeche Mode's 1986 album Black Celebration to take the win with 52% of the vote.
 More than 22,100 votes were cast in the final round alone.

 In 2023, Sean Murphy of PopMatters wrote, "Moving Pictures is, without any question, not only Rush’s masterpiece but one of those rare albums that epitomizes an era.
 It represents both a culmination and a progression: the peak of the band’s development as well as the blueprint for Rush’s subsequent work."
 He also credited the album for serving as "a template of sorts" for how rock albums would be produced in the early 1980s.
 He explained, "Along with King Crimson’s Discipline, Moving Pictures illustrates that the first great era of progressive rock had been taken as far as it could, or should, go."